somebodyhuman/kubicluster/README.md

 Kubernetes relies heavily on certificates to manage access and authentication.
 To be future proof for a good while the default RSA keylength to be used to generate certificates is set to 8192.
 Any keylength of 2048 and higher is considered save.
 A custom keylength can be defined with the environment variable `RSA_KEYLENGTH`.

+#### Networking

+Nodes/Virtual machines should be able to communicate over a network with each other that is separate from their default connection to their respective host.
+This has two advantages:
+* accessibility under load: purely administrative traffic can still pass through the default network which allows to connect from the host into the virtual machine, even in cases where the interface through which cluster traffic passes is broke down or is temporarly overloaded.
+* security: cluster traffic runs in it's own network and is neatly separated from other traffic.

 ## Usage